 2.2 Exercise-Induced Bronchoconstriction (EIB)

-For prevention of EIB, a single 10 mg dose of montelukast sodium tablets should be taken at least 2 hours before exercise.

-The following dose is recommended:
+For prevention of EIB, a single dose of Montelukast Sodium should be taken at least 2 hours before exercise.
+The following doses are recommended:

 For adults and adolescents 15 years of age and older: one 10-mg tablet.